claudiomenghi/FIDDLE/CaseStudies/ShippingService/README.md

 The purchase and delivering component must use a furniture-sale and a shipping service to provide the desired functionality to the user.

 We consider two partial designs for the purchase and delivering component.
-These designs are contained in the file *purchaseAndDelivery.lts*, where the two purchase and delivering components are indicated as `PartialComponent1` and `PartialComponent2`, respectively.
+These designs are contained in the file *purchaseAndDelivery.lts*, where the two purchase and delivering components are indicated as `COMPONENT1` and `COMPONENT2` associated with processes `PartialComponent1` and `PartialComponent2`, respectively.

 Before discussing the two designs, we describe the environment in which they operate and the properties the components aim to ensure.